What Is Idiopathic Scoliosis?

 What Causes Idiopathic Scoliosis?

-Idiopathic scoliosis isn't caused by things like carrying a heavy backpack, bad posture, playing sports — or anything else kids might do.
+The condition isn't caused by things like carrying a heavy backpack, bad posture, playing sports — or anything else kids might do.
 Kids don't have control over whether they get scoliosis.
 It's in their genes.

-What Are the Signs &Symptoms of Scoliosis?
+What Are the Signs & Symptoms of Scoliosis?

 Sometimes scoliosis is easy to see.
-A curve in the spine can make the body tilt to the left or right.
+A curve in the spine can make the trunk shift to the left or right.
 Kids might look like they are leaning to one side.
 Some kids might have one shoulder higher than the other or one shoulder blade that sticks out more than the other.
 If the spine is twisted, one side of the ribcage might stick out more when a child bends over.

 Often, scoliosis isn't obvious.
 That's why health care providers do a scoliosis exam as part of a child's regular checkup.
 Some states have school-based scoliosis screening programs.